Bedfordshire: Economy

 This is a chart of trend of regional gross value added of Bedfordshire at current basic prices published (pp. 240–253) by Office for National Statistics with figures in millions of British Pounds Sterling.

 Bedfordshire is the location of a number of notable UK and international companies who have either headquarters or major bases in the county.
 Autoglass, Boxclever and Charles Wells Pubs are all based in Bedford, while the Kier Group and Kingspan Timber Solutions are based in Sandy, and Jordans Cereals are based in Biggleswade.
 EasyJet, Impellam, TUI Airways and Vauxhall Motors are all based in Luton, Whitbread is based in Houghton Regis and Costa Coffee is now based in Dunstable.
 UltraVision is based in Leighton Buzzard, while Moto Hospitality is based at Toddington service station.

-Traditional dishes
+Culture

+Food

 The "Bedfordshire clanger" is a local dish consisting of a suet crust pastry filled with meat in one end and a fruit preserve in the other.
 It was traditionally a farm labourers' meal, designed so as to produce no waste as well as two separate meals.

 Chocolate Toothpaste is another local delicacy.
 A chocolate tart, Chocolate Toothpaste consists of a gritty chocolate filling (said to resemble the texture of toothpaste) within a pastry tart, commonly finished with a swirl of whipped cream on top.

+Flag

+The flag of Bedfordshire is based on the banner of arms of the former Bedfordshire County Council.